Merkaffe/iAPS/README.md

 Unfortunately Trio requires editing multiple Trio source files to incorporate a Pump Manager, and even more edits are required for a successful addition of any Omnipod Pump Manager (OmniBLE, OmniKit or OmnipodKit).
-There is patch to handle all the Trio pump manager integration requirements to add the the OmnipodKit (private repo) pump manager to the closed-beta Trio-dev (private repo).
+There is patch to handle all the Trio pump manager integration requirements to add the OmnipodKit (private repo) pump manager to the closed-beta Trio-dev (private repo).

 ```quote